AjaySurya-018/AjaySurya-018/README.md

  ### 🧐 More About Me:
 <div align = "left">
   👀 I am an Artificial Intelligence and Data Science enthusiast<br>
-  🤖 Currently practising Machine Learning and its applications<br>
+  🤖 Currently practising Machine Learning (ML) and its applications<br>
-  🫂 Looking for a collaborator on DS and ML projects<br>
+  🫂 Looking for a collaborator on Data Science and ML projects<br>

 ### 📖Publications